CivicActions/accessibility/_people/luke-fretwell.md

 ---

-Luke Fretwell was a contributor to CivicActions Accessibility, and is co-founder and CEO of the digital government platform, [ProudCity](https://proudcity.com/).
+Luke Fretwell was a contributor to CivicActions Accessibility, and is the co-founder and CEO of the digital government platform, [ProudCity](https://proudcity.com/).